LeanCat: A Benchmark Suite for Formal Category Theory in Lean (Part I: 1-Categories): Discussion and Future Work

 \subsubsection{Acknowledgments}

 The Lean workshop at Westlake University was supported by the National Natural Science Foundation of China (NSFC), Grant No. 12574176.
 We thank Prof. Jian Li for supporting the organization of the workshop.
+We are also grateful to Jiatong Yang and Hongwei Wang for their valuable assistance with formalization during the workshop.
+We specifically thank Zhimin Cao for conducting the evaluation of specialized provers.
 We thank Xingyu Ren for inspiring this benchmark.
 We thank Prof. Lifan Guan, Huayi Chen, Bin Dong and Hao Zheng for helpful comments.
 We also thank Jiadong Adam Guo, Jinyuan Zhang, and Xiaodong Hu for providing API access for our large language model experiments.